Serving all people by providing personalized health and wellness through exemplary care, education and research.

 100 to 129 mg/dL is near or just above optimal

 It's possible to have extremely low levels of LDL-C, but this is rare.
 This condition is usually a sign of a problem processing vitamins A, D, E, and K.

 If your levels of LDL-C are high, the condition is called dyslipidemia.
 High levels may mean that you have an imbalance in your diet, but the condition is often hereditary.
-Changing your lifestyle habits and taking medications to reduce LDL levels may help you reduce the risk for heart disease and manage the condition if you already have it.
+Changing your lifestyle habits and taking medicines to reduce LDL levels may help you lower the risk for heart disease and manage the condition if you already have it.